nineinchnick/trino-faker/README.md

 LIMIT 100;
 ```

-To generate more realisting data, choose specific generators by setting the `generator` property on columns:
+To generate more realistic data, choose specific generators by setting the `generator` property on columns:
 ```sql
 SHOW CREATE TABLE production.public.customers;
 -- copy the output of the above query and add some properties: